MunirSwift/MovieTest-3/README.md

 # MovieTest-3

-I have used Podfile kingfisher for image access, and also used SwiftyJson for parsing json response by prototype modals.
+I have used Podfile kingfisher for image access, and also used SwiftyJson for parsing json response and storing into prototype models.
+Also used Core data and nsuser default for storing custom struct class into it.
+Also used high level function for filtering search result.

 There are 2 view controller and 1 youtubeclient with notification observer for detecting user event or on completing movie handler.